 After removing data bearing assets from your live environment, it is important to have a plan in place to ensure all data is destroyed.

 Overview of an ITAD Program

 Companies are taking a closer look at e-recycling and ITAD vendor’s infrastructure.
 Having a better understanding of their ITAD and data destruction services will help ensure their corporate interests are protected and are compliant with relevant regulations.

 Fragmented ITAD and Computer Recycling Programs

-Different programs at each company location.
-It has been common for IT equipment disposal programs and plans to be managed separately at each location.
-Seldom has this task been part of anyone’s job description nor provided in any formalized manner.
+Some large enterprises manage different programs at each company location.
+It has been common for IT equipment disposal programs and plans to be managed separately but seldom has this task been part of anyone’s job description nor provided in any formalized manner.

-Data security has too often not been a primary consideration, and many times, there has been no documentation of how equipment was disposed of and how data was destroyed.
+Data security was previously not as much of a primary consideration, and many times, there was no documentation of how equipment was disposed of and how data was destroyed.
 This fragmented opaque situation is no longer acceptable today.

 Know What You Have — Operational Challenges for Multi-site Locations

 The first obstacle many companies face in trying to manage a global ITAD program is a black hole of information.
 It can be difficult to assess what assets you have, where they are located and how each location handles removing IT assets from your live environment.
 You cannot manage what you cannot measure.

 - Inconsistent and undocumented processes,